juanitopereza/gas_sphere/README.md

 # gas_sphere
-Collapse of a gas sphere (isothermal)
+Collapse of a gas sphere, isothermal and adiabatic.